-5.1.1.
-FISH HABITAT (MARINE WATERS AND MARINE SEDIMENTS)
+5.2.
+MARINE HABITAT (MARINE WATERS AND MARINE SEDIMENTS)

-The area within which project activities could potentially interact with fish habitat was considered to be the pelagic (water column) and demersal (benthic) footprint of the project work.
-In this context, a significant adverse effect on fish habitat is defined as an effect on water or sediment quality resulting in a net loss of habitat function.
+The area within which project activities could potentially interact with marine habitat was considered to be the pelagic (water column) and demersal (benthic) footprint of the project work.
+In this context, a significant adverse effect on marine habitat is defined as an effect on water or sediment quality resulting in a net loss of habitat function.

-5.1.2.
+5.2.1.
 WILDLIFE/MIGRATORY BIRDS